 The domino model is widely seen today as being much too simplistic to be a useful tool to help understand the causal factors of accidents:

-it leads to an excessively simple view of the contribution of human performance to accidents
+It leads to an excessively simple view of the contribution of human performance to accidents, and to a focus on training and procedural compliance (including “behaviour-based safety” programmes), rather than on system design, workload and incentives.

 Heinrich, Herbert William.
 1931.
 Industrial accident prevention: A scientific approach.
 New York.
 McGraw-Hill.